-For some Mercedes-Benz owners, (especially the lucky ones with a convertible) the winter puts an end to the summer fun.
-Storing your Mercedes-Benz the right way is important to ensure that you will not be greeted with warning lights when you need to get your car started again.
+For some Mercedes-Benz owners (especially the lucky ones with a convertible), the winter ends the summer fun.
+Storing your Mercedes-Benz the right way is important to ensure you will not be greeted with warning lights when you need to start your car again.
 Or even worse– not be greeted at all.
-Here is a list of things that you may want to consider as you plan on winterizing your Mercedes-Benz.
+Here is a list of things you may want to consider as you winterize your Mercedes-Benz.

 Here are a few valuable tips for Mercedes-Benz drivers.
 If you don’t drive your car in the winter and want to store it, follow these easy tips.